MalikWhitten67/Monoco-Code-Editor/README.md

-Simply click open file - open folder - or create to get started using monoco -> be sure that you have python, java, gcc / g++ installed to compoile code - out of the box markdown & html are precompiled.
+Simply click open file - open folder - or create to get started using monoco -> be sure that you have python, java, gcc / g++ installed to compile code
+- out of the box markdown & html are precompiled.

 * HTML